If you’ve been sent a non-consensual nude

 1. Delete the image

-The first thing you should do if you’ve received an nude image or video of someone else is to delete it immediately.
+The first thing you should do if you’ve received a non-consensual nude image or video of someone else is to delete it immediately.
 This is especially important if the image is of a young person as it may be considered child exploitation material.
 By deleting the image right away you’re making sure that there’s no chance that anyone else could see the image because of you.

 2. Tell the person who sent you the image to delete it and stop sharing the image

 If you feel like it’s safe to do so, it’s a good idea to let the person who sent the image to you know that on-sharing nude images without consent is not ok and can be against the law.
 Let them know that they shouldn’t share the image with anyone else and they should delete it from their device.
 You could also share some information about how image-based abuse is covered by New Zealand law.

 3. Reach out to the victim if you can